cncf/dot-org-hugo-theme/README.md

 ## Search index

 [Pagefind](https://pagefind.app/) can be used to search the contents of your site.
 The search and results UI can be inserted on a page using the [shortcode below](#search-form).
-In order to see the UI, the pagefind index must be built from the files in your `public` directory and then served through pagefind:
+In order to see the UI, the pagefind index must be built from the files in your `public` directory and then served like this:

 ```
 npm run build